nautobot/nautobot/nautobot/docs/user-guide/core-data-model/dcim/interface.md

 +++ 1.6.0
     Interfaces can now be assigned to an [Interface Redundancy Group](./interfaceredundancygroup.md) to represent redundancy protocols such as HSRP or VRRP.

++++ 2.2.0
+    Interfaces now have a `role` field and can be assigned [Role](../../platform-functionality/role.md) instances to track common configurations.